iaine/ListentotheWeb/docs/introduction.md

-## Web Science Sonificaton workshop
+## Web Science Sonification workshop

 ### What is Sonification?